Platform Guide

 echo '<meta property="og:image" content="' . esc_attr($og_image) . '">' . "\n";

-Tip: You can choose from different templates (Brand, Screenshot Right, Screenshot Bottom, Screenshot Only) in the MyOG.social dashboard.
+Tip: MyOG detects content and branding automatically.
+You can choose an optional layout (Brand Card, Screenshot Right, Screenshot Bottom, Screenshot Only) in the MyOG.social dashboard.

 This method survives theme changes and is easier to manage.